-We asked Slimming World fitness instructor Lorraine to devise a simple at-home circuits workout, which you can do whenever you like, with no equipment needed (apart from an exercise mat or thick towel).
+We’ve devised a simple at-home circuits workout, which you can do whenever you like, with no equipment needed (apart from an exercise mat or thick towel).
 It’s a no-fuss way to get your body moving when the gym’s closed, the weather is frightful or you don’t feel comfortable in a group class.

 This circuits class mixes cardio and strength exercises at a moderate level.
 You’ll find full explanations of each exercise below, with easier and harder options to make this workout completely customisable.
 While it’s been designed to offer a full body workout, you can mix up your levels, or skip or repeat exercises as you wish.
 It’s your workout – do it your way and enjoy the weight loss- and wellbeing-boosting benefits that Body Magic can bring!